-The need for control mechanisms to prevent legal issues, ensure brand and customer consistency, manage budgets and the company reputation means companies is clear.
+There’s a clear need for control mechanisms.
+You want to prevent legal issues, ensure brand and customer consistency, and protect your reputation.

 Pick your approval team carefully.
 Everyone should know who’s on the team.
-They should be empowered to make decisions.
+The team should be empowered to make decisions.
 Keep the team small, with one ultimate decision-maker.